JaiL81/lagom/docs/manual/java/gettingstarted/JavaPrereqs.md

 [sbt](http://www.scala-sbt.org) is a build tool for Java and Scala.
 Lagom requires sbt 0.13.5 or higher.
 To create new projects using Lagom-supplied templates, use sbt 0.13.13 or higher, which contains the sbt new command.

-In a console, check your version using the `sbt sbt-version`command:
+In a console, check your version using the `sbt sbtVersion`command:

 ```
 sbt sbt-version